Restricting alcohol consumed in public places

 We restrict times that alcohol can be consumed in public places to lessen the likelihood of unsavoury behaviour, and to help make our Shire safer for residents and visitors.

 Alcohol cannot be consumed in a public place between 12noon and 8pm.
-This includes roads, footpaths or municipal places excluding municipal reserves.
-During this time you must have a permit to consume or carry an open receptacle of liquor unless signs state otherwise.
+Public places include roads, footpaths or in municipal places excluding municipal reserves (parks and public gardens).

-If you are holding an event in a Council park or building and propose serving or consuming alcohol, you need to apply for a permit.
+If you are holding an organised event in a Council park or building and propose the serving or consuming alcohol, you need to apply for a permit.

-- fill out the Permit Application — General Council Land (download below)
+- download and complete the Permit Application — General Council Land (download below)

-- return your documents to Mitchell Shire Council and an Officer will call you to take payment over the phone
+- return the form to any of our Customer and Library Service Centres and pay the relevant fees in person; or email your documents to firstname.lastname@example.org and an officer will call you to take payment over the phone.

 This clause does not apply to events or festivals where a license has been obtained under the Liquor Control Reform Act 1998 for the consumption or possession of alcohol.
 You can call our Local Laws Department on 03 5734 6200 to discuss your situation.